 A seller may decide that they don’t want to invest a lot of money in the home they are selling.
 However, they can still make it feel more attractive before an appraiser comes over.
 By cleaning out any clutter, getting rid of nasty odors, landscaping, and making the overall appearance more comfortable; sometimes making the appraiser subconsciously value the home at a higher price.

 What happens once the appraisal is completed?

 If the appraisal is at or above the listed price of the property, this is fantastic news for both parties.
 The sale can proceed as planned, and the difference between the listing price and appraisal value can serve as equity in the home.
 However, if the appraisal is lower, it can act as a negotiation tactic for the buyer to lower the sale price.
 This could mean the transaction may be delayed or derailed.

 How can appraisals be affected in a sellers’ market?

 When markets accelerate quickly, like we are currently experiencing, the credit risk gap widens between the agreed-upon purchase price and what the data reflects and advises loan production teams to explore avenues to understand this delta, and historical data can struggle to catch up and create broad differentials between an agreed-upon price and the value.

 Understanding the appraisal gap in today’s market:

 In today’s real estate market, many buyers are shelling out thousands of dollars for their home’s appraisal gap.
-A house can be priced at $400,000, but buyers are offering far more than that to ensure they get their dream home.
-Since a mortgage lender will only give you what the home is appraised at, the buyer will have to cover the rest of the cost themselves, and there is no telling when equity gains will start making their way back to the buyer to help make up the cost.
-Before putting in an offer, decide how much you can truly afford, and stick to that number.
+A house can be priced at $400,000 but in today’s market, it’s common for buyers to offer several thousand over the asking price to ensure they get their dream home.
+A mortgage company will only lend up to the amount a home is appraised for.
+Therefore, the buyer will have to cover the rest of the cost themselves.
+There’s no telling when equity gains will start making their way back to the buyer to help make up the cost.
+Therefore, it’s important to decide how much you can truly afford before putting in an offer and stick to that number.